trac-hacks/trac-github/README.md

 * Add support for multiple repositories.
 * Add an option to restrict notifications to some branches.
 * Try to avoid duplicate notifications (GitHub doesn't document the payload).
-* Use GitHub's generic WebHook URLs.
+* Use GitHub's generic webhook URLs.
 * Use a git mirror instead of a bare clone.

 ### 1.0